monash-wsrn/ebug-network/src/README.md

 The robot ID should be passed in as an environment variable, `ROBOT_ID`, using docker run or docker-compose.

+By default, camera polling is disabled, it can be enabled by setting the environment variable `CAMERA_POLLING` to `enabled`.
+Doing so will enable the remaining three cameras on the robot, as well as the polling logic to alternate between them.

 *Please note: Currently the I2C connection has not been validated.*

 ```sh